BakedInside/Beans-Core/README.md

 What is Beans?
 ----------------

+Beans was created under the purpose of 'Fucking Around and Finding Out' or FAFO for short.
+Since the boom of meme currencies, the FAFO cost has increased exponentially Beans is committed to FAFO learning as in intro to crypto

 Beans is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Beans uses peer-to-peer technology to operate